mikekinlock/mc-vip-lounge/README.md

 have private and group chats.

 ## Features that the chat is already having:
-1. A client can create a private by selecting a online clients
+1. A client can create a private by selecting a online client
 2. A client can create a group chat by selecting multiple online clients

 ## Features that the chat should have in the future: